311993/SDP/README.md

 # Shape Dash
-V1.1 - 12/02/2023
+V1.1 - 12/03/2023

 Programmed by David Stuckey and Olivia Smith
+Art by Olivia Smith

-For the Software Development Project component of the FEH Program at The Ohio State University
+Creted for the Software Development Project component of the FEH Program at The Ohio State University
 Using the FEH Proteus Simulator Libraries